conduktor/conduktor-docs/docs/gateway/get-started/docker.md

 Your clients can now interact with Conduktor Gateway like any other Kafka cluster.

-Example: creating a topic using the Apache Kafka command line client:
+Example: creating a topic via Gateway using the Apache Kafka command line client:

 ```sh
 bin/kafka-topics.sh --create --topic orders --bootstrap-server localhost:9099